Frame.io Explained: Advanced Workflow Security with Watermark ID

 Howard Stern’s team had been sent a copy of the DVD so that Howard could interview J.J.
 Abrams about the film.
 In the case of Super 8, they were able to track the leak to the Howard Stern show, but couldn’t track to the exact staff member responsible for uploading the movie.

 So the watermark worked, but only to a point.

 These days, watermarks can be far more specific.
 New session-based watermarking tools can embed identifying information about the exact person watching the video into the video file itself.

 Frame.io’s Watermark ID feature goes even further, by letting you embed the name, email address, and even IP address of the person watching the video at the exact time of playback.

-With Watermark ID, you can place this text anywhere in the frame, and it can automatically align the text based on its position.
+Watermark ID brings top-level security and workflow customization to our Enterprise customers.
+You can place the text anywhere in the frame, and it can automatically align the text based on its position.
 It’s great for sharing things with people outside of your team, like directors, producers…or even Howard Stern.

 But it’s also a great way to keep things safe within your team for people like Albert Valente and his friends.

 If someone on your team needs to download a file, Watermark ID writes their watermark to the file during the transcode process, all in the background.